 When someone says ‘CV template’ chances are they want it in Word.
-Read now for 18 cracking examples of the world’s favourite CV template format.
+Read on for 10 cracking examples of the world’s favourite CV template format.

 On your first day in sales you probably heard the expression ‘sales is a numbers game’.
 But as your career progresses you learn the spray and pray approach isn’t the best way to beat your targets.
 You need to target good opportunities and learn the best techniques to maximise your chances of success.